clowne-rb/clowne/docs/nullify.md

 ---
 id: nullify
-title: Nullify attributes
+title: Nullify Attributes
+sidebar_label: Nullify
 ---

-Nullify attributes of your record
+To set a bunch of attributes to `nil` you can use the `nullify` declaration:

 ```ruby
 class User < ActiveRecord::Base